Acodei Data Processing Agreement

 • Category: Product analytics and usage tracking.

-• Purpose: Sending transactional and product-related emails (e.g., account notifications, onboarding flows, product updates) and managing email events (delivery, opens, clicks).
+• Purpose: Sending transactional and product-related emails (such as account notifications, onboarding flows, and product updates) and managing email events (delivery, opens, and clicks).

 • Purpose: Customer support ticketing and helpdesk platform to manage and respond to support requests.